FAQs About Chiropractic

 in addition, many patients who claim injury by chiropractic care could have already been injured by a pre-existing disorder.
 Injuries reported from chiropractic care can include herniated disc, compression of nerves in the lower spinal column and a certain type of stroke.

 The bottom line is that a chiropractor will have performed a complete physical examination before performing any treatments.
 If a chiropractor finds that your symptoms or injuries are likely to cause further injury or pain, they will refer you to a medical professional rather than risk your health.
-It's also part of your responsibility to your own safety to be completely honest with the chiropractor about your medical history.
+Also read about wonder woman 1984 movie.
+It’s also part of your responsibility to your own safety to be completely honest with the chiropractor about your medical history.
 A chiropractor is highly trained to help you, but if you are dishonest, you could potentially be harming yourself.